ozan676/YouTube-usage-analysis/README.md

 Data Integration: Combine different data components to create a comprehensive dataset for analysis.
 ### Data Analysis

-For the analysis, I will use Python and its data analysis libraries such as pandas and matplotlib to visualize my YouTube usage patterns.
+For the analysis, I will use Python and its data analysis libraries like pandas and matplotlib to visualize my YouTube usage patterns.
 This data will help answer the following research questions:

 Do I watch more videos or listen to music on YouTube?
 What are the most common topics I engage with?